Anil-matcha/Awesome-GPT-Store/README.md

 - [Waste Wizard](https://chat.openai.com/g/g-o8lkkwc8Z-waste-wizard) - I turn your waste into wonders with ideas, steps, pictures.
 - [Your Legal Rights Against the AirBB STR Platform](https://chat.openai.com/g/g-BmSByAr5l-your-legal-rights-against-the-airbb-str-platform) - Helping Users Assert Their Legal Rights Against Airbnb

 ---

 This collection is continually updated with new and exciting GPT applications.
 Stay tuned for more!

+This collection is continually updated with new and exciting GPT applications.
+Stay tuned for more!